 Blinklearning, a Madrid and London-based startup that aims to personalize education by providing teachers with the tools to create high-quality educational material, has just received €350K funding from the Spanish CDTI NEOTEC programme.

 The CDTI (Centre for Industrial Technological Development) is a public enterprise affiliated with the Spanish Ministry of Science and Innovation.
 Their new programme (NEOTEC) supports the creation and consolidation of new technology companies.

-The public money is going to be used for further research, product development and an expansion in some South American markets.
-Blinklearning’s goal is it to provide teachers with all of the necessary tools to create high-quality educational material adapted to the individual learning needs of each student.
+The public money will be used for further research, product development and an expansion into some South American markets.
+Blinklearning’s goal is to provide teachers with all of the necessary tools to create high-quality educational material adapted to the individual learning needs of each student.
 The young company was founded by Gonzalo Baranda and Joao Menano.

 By the way: You can find out about other interesting startups from Spain in this list.